theforeman/hammer-cli/README.md

 How to run
 ----------

-The work is in progress and there are still no builds ready, but instaling from sources is easy
+The work is in progress and there are still no builds ready, but instaling from sources is easy.
+You will need rake, bundler, pry, pry-debugger.

 Clone and install CLI core